biglocalnews/bln-python-client/docs/pandas.md

 from bln.pandas import extensions
 ```

 Your standard `pd` object now contains a set of custom methods for interacting with biglocalnews.org.
+This is accomplished by [“monkey patching”](https://en.wikipedia.org/wiki/Monkey_patch) the pandas library.

 ## Reading data